kg4zow/remarkable.jms1.info/src/info/calibre.md

 ![convert-6.png](../images/convert-6.png)

 Save the file where you want it.
-In my case I normally choose my "Desktop" folder.
+(I normally choose my "Desktop" folder so I know where to find it.)
 Calibre creates a directory named after the author, containing a directory named after the book title, which contains the PDF file (and possibly a few other related files, like a copy of the cover art as a JPG file).

 Upload the PDF file to your tablet.

 ### Notes

 * [Liberation Fonts](https://github.com/liberationfonts/liberation-fonts/releases) are open-source fonts whose characters are designed to have the exact same metrics (character sizes, spacing, etc.) as "Times New Roman", "Arial", and "Courier New", all of which are copyrighted and cannot legally be distributed in a PDF file.
-I use them in the PDFs I create, both for legal reasons *and* because I think they look good.
+I use them in the PDFs I create, both for legal reasons *and* because I like how they look.

 * [Little Brother](https://craphound.com/littlebrother/about/) (the book I used as an example in the screenshots) is copyrighted.
-The author, [Cory Doctorow](https://craphound.com/bio/), is an even bigger believer in the idea of "open source" than I am, and offers free downloads of the ebook versions of most of his books.
+The author, [Cory Doctorow](https://craphound.com/bio/), is an even bigger believer in "open source" than I am, and offers free downloads of the ebook versions of most of his books, including the entire "Little Brother" series.